The 52-3 District Court

 Of course, there is no such drama for the vast majority of people.

 If there is any good news to be had regarding a DUI in Rochester, it's that the 52-3 District Court has been and remains something of a trend leader in using jail alternatives.

 The Judges of the 52-3 court often sentence offenders who would otherwise be candidates for jail time to what is called “WWAM” (said like wham

 ), instead.
 WWAM

 stands for “Weekend and Weekday Alternative for Misdemeanants.”
 Essentially, WWAM is supervised community service, and, no matter how you cut it, is much more desirable

 than being sent to jail.

-- In most courts, a person (meaning a lawyer, party or witness) will sometimes check in with the clerk at the front counter, or with the clerk for the assigned Judge in his or her courtroom, as is the practice in the other 52nd divisions courts.
+- In most courts, a person (meaning a lawyer, party or witness) will check in with the clerk at the front counter, or with the clerk for the assigned Judge in his or her courtroom, as is the practice in the other 52nd divisions courts.
 In Rochester, before court goes into session, each Judge’s clerk handles the checking in by standing at a podium outside of the courtroom, in front of the doors.

 - Anyone with business in the court should know that any trip to it will usually eat up the better part of the morning or afternoon.
 There is really no quick “in and out” here.
-Also, cellphones are NOT allowed in the building, so in order to avoid a return trip to your car, don’t try and bring it in
+Also, cellphones are NOT allowed in the building, so in order to avoid a return trip to your car, don’t try and bring one in

 - After your matter has concluded in the courtroom (in either the morning or afternoon session), you will have to go the clerks office on the 1st floor (all the Judge’s courtrooms are on the 2nd floor) and wait for your name to be called to get your paperwork and any further instructions, including any return date.
 This can be time-consuming, and accounts for why there is generally no quick “in and out” here.